Zhou-Kevin-Yu/UNSW-Treats/assumptions.md

 - Parameteres aren't passed in as a single object containing keys and values, instead they are just those values
 - all functions shouldn't expect a valid authUserId
 - Return types are an object, with specified keys and values

+*ITERATION 2 ASSUMPTIONS*
+dm/create/v1:
+- should throw an error if the user creating the dm is also in the uId array